gchudnov/cpp-colors/README.md

 ### Installation

-This is a header only library, in order to use it make the cpp-json-qi-`include` directory available to your project and include the header file in your source code:
+This is a header only library, in order to use it make the cpp-colors-`include` directory available to your project and include the header file in your source code:

 ```c++
 #include "cpp-colors/colors.h"